-Subsequent to March 31, 2017, the Company entered into a binding and exclusive Memorandum of Understanding (the "MOU") to acquire up to a 100% interest in the Seimana Project in Guinea.
+During the period ended June 30, 2017, the Company entered into a binding and exclusive Memorandum of Understanding (the "MOU") to acquire up to a 100% interest in the Seimana Project in Guinea.
 The Seimana Project comprises four exploration permits, which together adjoin both the Mandiana Project and the WAMA Project.